-Ability Building Chemicals ’ Abilox integrally-coloured concrete enhances streetscape aesthetics in Melbourne’s Sandhurst Club residential development.
+Ability Building Colours ’ Abilox integrally-coloured concrete enhances streetscape aesthetics in Melbourne’s Sandhurst Club residential development.

 Located within the suburb of Skye in Melbourne’s outer south-east, the Sandhurst Club residential estate is not only Melbourne’s first totally private master-planned club community, it is also Australia’s first ‘drought-proof’ suburb, and arguably one of the country’s most environmentally-friendly and ecologically sustainable residential developments.